-March 17 COVID-19 updates: Home and Garden Show postponed; Red Cross needs blood donations
+March 17 COVID-19 updates: Home and Garden Show postponed; Red Cross needs blood donations; DMV changes; food pantries

 Food programs

+School pantries are in need of cereal, noodles, rice, spaghetti sauce, peanut butter and jelly, according to Great Falls Public Schools.

+You can drop donations at any school office between 8 .m. and 4 p.m.

-Boys and Girls Club kitchen today will begin producing grab and go meals offered to club members and their families for pick up at their two locations on the westside and Parkdale.
+Boys and Girls Club kitchen on March 17 will begin producing grab and go meals offered to club members and their families for pick up at their two locations on the westside and Parkdale.

 A Boys and Girls Club YouTube channel has been established so that kids can access tutorial links, math and word games, art instructions, etc.